Akshay-Hegde/bpmn/README.md

 with a class called `BusinessProcessBuilder` that can be used to create a process without loading it from a BPMN 2.0 XML file.

+## Concurrency and Locking

+The engine uses pessimistic locking of process instances within the DB to prevent concurrent access to process instances.
+This locking strategy may create deadlocks.
+Try switching to async continuations / service methods when you are in danger of running into a deadlock (keep in mind that async processing requires a job scheduler).

 ## Supported BPMN 2.0 Elements

 As of now KoolKode BPMN supports only a limited sub-set of BPMN elements.